 The current market capitalization of all the gold on the planet is $7.07 trillion.
 If Bitcoin claimed the use case as the planet’s best store of value and took all this market, each of the 21 million Bitcoin would be worth over a third of a million dollars.

 However, Steve Wozniak talks about Bitcoin being used as the currency of the internet too.
 That would put its value way above either of the previous examples that I’ve used to state how high will Bitcoin go.

 For Bitcoin to achieve the role of a global store of value, there is nothing wrong with the design of it at present.
 In fact, it works brilliantly for this use case.
 All that needs to happen is a large shift in the attitudes of the global population.
 This is entirely possible but could take a couple of generations.

 However, for Bitcoin to become the currency of the internet, there are some issues with its design.
 Unfortunately, blockchains are designed for security not speed.
 Most of the time a new and exciting cryptocurrency emerges that can perform transactions much faster than Bitcoin, the developers haven’t really done anything but reduce the security of the original design.

-Bitcoin was built to be censorship resistant and impossible to attack.
+Bitcoin was built to be censorship-resistant and impossible to attack.
 It performs excellently in this regard.
-This makes it well-suited for the role of store of value.
+Therefore, hiding your hard-earned savings under the best mattress in the world may not be the safest place anymore.
+As the cryptocurrency market grows, more modern means of safe storage appear, including Bitcoin.
+This makes it well-suited for the role of the store of value.

 However, Bitcoin is less suited to performing as a medium of exchange for online or real-world purchases.
 It currently takes around 10 to 20 minutes for a transaction to go through.
 The network has also become so popular in the past that transaction became very expensive.
 This is because each block can only process a certain number of transactions.